Golden Leaf Finalist

-“’Shaken and Stirred‘ is a sultry romance that is the perfect ending to this fabulous anthology.
+“'Shaken and Stirred' is a sultry romance that is the perfect ending to this fabulous anthology.
 Mike and Abby quickly had me absorbed and wanting more.
-From the first page to the last, Heidi Betts keeps the story moving so that I is unable to quit reading.
-‘Shaken and Stirred‘ is simply an awesome story!” ~Joyfully Recommended by Joyfully Reviewed
+From the first page to the last, Heidi Betts keeps the story moving so that I am unable to quit reading.
+'Shaken and Stirred' is simply an awesome story!”~Joyfully Recommended by Joyfully Reviewed

 "More than a romp for the beach, this anthology features characters that have real lives—not just hot sex, although there is plenty of that.
 Bond, Kelly and Betts are all justifiably renowned for their sizzle, and it’s very much in evidence in these three extremely enjoyable stories." ~4 stars, Romantic Times